SeeMPS: A Python-based Matrix Product State and Tensor Train Library: Basic Linear Algebra Operations

 \subsection{Basic Linear Algebra Subsystem (BLAS)}

 The MPS and MPO classes are endowed with a complete basic linear algebra package of operations acting on 1D tensor networks.
-More precisely, what we implement is a finite-precision BLAS (as described first in Ref.~\cite{garcia-molina2024}), where the operations are controlled in error and tensor size with the algorithms discussed in Sect.~\ref{sec:simplification}.
+More precisely, what we implement is a finite-precision BLAS (as described first in Ref.~\cite{garcia-molina2024}), where the operations are controlled in error and tensor size with the algorithms discussed in Sect.~\ref{sec:simplification}. \jj{Here \textit{finite precision} denotes an algebra in which every operation carries a controlled truncation error---in analogy with the rounding of floating-point BLAS---as opposed to the exact arithmetic of symbolic computation.
+It is not a statement about the floating-point format, which is double precision throughout (Sect.~\ref{sec:architecture}).}

-\subsubsection{Scaling and addition}
+\subsubsection{Scaling and Addition}

 Both \texttt{MPS} and \texttt{MPO} objects can be multiplied or divided by a scalar.
 This is achieved by overloading the multiplication and division operators \texttt{*} and \texttt{/}, through the Python methods \texttt{\_\_mul\_\_} and \texttt{\_\_truediv\_\_}.
 We have found that numerical stability is improved by spreading the factors over all tensors.